xupgit/awslabs/Optimization_lab.md

     <i>Hardware emulation run output</i>
     </p>
 Notice that Vivado was started and the simulation waveform window is updated.
-1. Click on the Zoom full button and scroll down the waveform window to see activites taking place in the kernel
+1. Click on the Zoom full button and scroll down the waveform window to see activities taking place in the kernel
-Since there is no optimzation is done observe that the execution is sequential
+Since there is no optimization is done observe that the execution is sequential
     <p align="center">
     <img src ="./images/optimization_lab/FigOptimizationLab-15-1.png"/>
     </p>